Scientific Name

 How to Grow and Care for Aloe dorotheae

 Light: When growing Aloes indoors, place your plants in a southern or southwest-facing window with plenty of bright, indirect light.
-Outdoors provide light shade, especially during the hottest parts of the day.
+When grown outdoors, provide light shade, especially during the hottest parts of the day.

 Soil: Plant Aloes in well-drained soil specially formulated for cacti and other succulents, or make your soil mix.
 Drainage is essential because too much moisture around roots can cause root rot.

-Hardiness: Aloe dorotheae can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.
+Hardiness: Aloe dorotheae can withstand temperatures as low as 25°F to 50°F (-3.9°C to 10°C), in USDA hardiness zones 9b to 11b.

-Watering: These succulents need regular watering but are very tolerant of drought conditions for short periods.
+Watering: These succulents require regular watering, but they are also very tolerant of drought conditions for short periods.
 Water deeply, but only when the soil is dry.
-Cut back on watering during the winter months.
+Reduce watering during the winter months.

-Fertilizing: Aloes generally do not require fertilizer but may benefit from the extra nutrients.
+Fertilizing: Aloes generally do not require fertilizer, but may benefit from the extra nutrients.

 Repotting: These plants are not particularly fast-growing and will only rarely need repotting.
-Repot them in the spring in a container a few inches larger in diameter every few years to keep them from becoming rootbound.
+Repot them in the spring in a container that is a few inches larger in diameter every few years to prevent them from becoming rootbound.

 Propagation: Propagating Aloe can be done using offsets, cuttings, or seeds from a mature plant.